Have you ever tried socca? This gluten-free chickpea flatbread hails from Nice, France, and it makes a delicious appetizer, side dish, or light meal.

 Instructions

-• In a medium bowl, combine the chickpea flour, water, 1 tablespoon olive oil, and salt and whisk until smooth.
+- In a medium bowl, combine the chickpea flour, water, 1 tablespoon of the olive oil, and salt and whisk until smooth.
 Cover and set aside to soak for 30 minutes.

 Will make this recipe.
 We eat this in Uruguay also, it’s called fainá there; sometimes people will place a slice of it on top of a slice of pizza (both cooked in wood ovens), that is called pizza a caballo (horseback ride pizza?).
 Anyways, it is delicious and i have everything to mske this right now. ¡gracias!